-Quality check (QC) of submission dossier and its components is critical and indispensable process in order to achieve a submission of good quality.
-The purpose of QC is to ensure that information and data described in submission dossier have sufficient quality in accuracy, integrity and traceability of scientific data/information, and to check compliance to predefined format, template and structure.
+Quality control (QC) check of submission dossier and its components is critical and indispensable process in order to achieve a good quality of submission.
+The purpose of QC is to ensure that information and data described in submission dossier have sufficient quality in accuracy, integrity and traceability of scientific data/information, and to check compliance to pre-defined format, template and structure.
 Some regulatory authorities require submission of QC declaration by applicant.

-The following types of QC can be conducted depending on the subject, timing and stage of submission preparation.
+The following types of QC can be defined depending on the subject, timing and stage of submission preparation.